Ollie’s Bargain Outlet (NASDAQ:OLLI) Issues FY 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.83-$1.98 for the period, compared to the consensus EPS estimate of $2.13.
 The company issued revenue guidance of $1.87 billion-$1.90 billion, compared to the consensus revenue estimate of $1.90 billion.
 Ollie’s Bargain Outlet also updated its Q2 2022 guidance to $0.32-$0.35 EPS.

-Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last posted its quarterly earnings data on Wednesday, June 8th.
-The company reported $0.20 earnings per share for the quarter, missing analysts’ consensus estimates of $0.31 by ($0.11).
-Ollie’s Bargain Outlet had a net margin of 6.72% and a return on equity of 8.58%.
-The company had revenue of $406.70 million for the quarter, compared to the consensus estimate of $417.48 million.
-During the same period last year, the business earned $0.80 EPS.
-The firm’s quarterly revenue was down 10.1% on a year-over-year basis.
-On average, equities research analysts predict that Ollie’s Bargain Outlet will post 1.88 earnings per share for the current year.
+Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last announced its earnings results on Wednesday, June 8th.
+The company reported $0.20 EPS for the quarter, missing analysts’ consensus estimates of $0.30 by ($0.10).
+The firm had revenue of $406.70 million during the quarter, compared to the consensus estimate of $417.48 million.
+Ollie’s Bargain Outlet had a return on equity of 8.58% and a net margin of 6.72%.
+The business’s revenue for the quarter was down 10.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.80 earnings per share.
+On average, equities research analysts predict that Ollie’s Bargain Outlet will post 1.88 EPS for the current year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Weiss Multi Strategy Advisers LLC purchased a new position in Ollie’s Bargain Outlet during the fourth quarter valued at $793,000.
-Eaton Vance Management lifted its position in Ollie’s Bargain Outlet by 1,539.4% during the first quarter.
+Hedge funds have recently bought and sold shares of the company.
+Advisory Services Network LLC purchased a new stake in shares of Ollie’s Bargain Outlet in the first quarter valued at approximately $491,000.
+Neuberger Berman Group LLC increased its holdings in Ollie’s Bargain Outlet by 7.8% in the 1st quarter.
+Neuberger Berman Group LLC now owns 43,410 shares of the company’s stock worth $1,865,000 after acquiring an additional 3,128 shares in the last quarter.
+Toroso Investments LLC raised its position in Ollie’s Bargain Outlet by 98.5% during the first quarter.
+Toroso Investments LLC now owns 15,182 shares of the company’s stock worth $652,000 after acquiring an additional 7,534 shares during the period.
+Eaton Vance Management lifted its holdings in Ollie’s Bargain Outlet by 1,539.4% during the first quarter.
 Eaton Vance Management now owns 15,476 shares of the company’s stock valued at $665,000 after purchasing an additional 14,532 shares in the last quarter.
-Toroso Investments LLC lifted its position in Ollie’s Bargain Outlet by 98.5% during the first quarter.
-Toroso Investments LLC now owns 15,182 shares of the company’s stock valued at $652,000 after purchasing an additional 7,534 shares in the last quarter.
-Zions Bancorporation N.A. lifted its position in Ollie’s Bargain Outlet by 36.6% during the first quarter.
-Zions Bancorporation N.A. now owns 15,057 shares of the company’s stock valued at $647,000 after purchasing an additional 4,032 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY lifted its position in Ollie’s Bargain Outlet by 10.5% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock valued at $559,000 after purchasing an additional 1,042 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. grew its position in shares of Ollie’s Bargain Outlet by 86.4% in the first quarter.
+Goldman Sachs Group Inc. now owns 422,254 shares of the company’s stock valued at $18,140,000 after purchasing an additional 195,733 shares during the period.

 About Ollie’s Bargain Outlet (Get Rating)